logicmoo/wam_common_lisp/README.md

 * If it can be done, in the end, will it look as ugly as trying to implement and maintain a CommonLisp in a programing language like LOGO?
 Everyone who graduates with a CS degree was tasked with several disarming hour just trying to do something as simple as adding up a list of numbers in Prolog.
 In moments of horror they think how simple it would have been it has it been any other language than Prolog.
 Most come away with the misunderstanding that Prolog is only capable of certain pure tasks.
 And too awkward for everything else.
 Much like how LOGO is the best language for mornings you've woken desperately needing to draw a box inside a circle.
 Not so much for those mornings, you need to implement an HTTP client.

 * Other myths "prolog doesn't scale".. least will be busted that whenever a lisp program (that scales according to whatever "scale" means) is running on a lisp-in-prolog (like WAM-CL)

+* Some people say it's absolutely absurd to try to implement common Lisp inside a Prolog because of the final result would be to inefficient run to slow use it too much memory etc .

 ### Practical reasons: